AdamRossWalker/SQLPlusX/README.md

 the horizontal space available while still giving the plain-text selection and copy feel.

-The buffer is designed to be aritrarily wide, so you can do the obvious `SELECT * FROM wide_table;` and have readable results without needing to configure client options accordingly.
+The buffer is designed to be arbitrarily wide, so you can do the obvious `SELECT * FROM wide_table;` and have readable results without needing to configure client options accordingly.